cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 ### Assumptions:

--   A CICS region (running CIC TS 5.4 or later) is available, and the CBSA base/COBOL installation has been performed.
+-   A CICS region (running CICS TS 5.4 or later) is available, and the CBSA base/COBOL installation has been performed.

 -   A Db2 subsystem (v12 or greater) is available.